Regional Competitions Rules

 3.2 All competitors, judges and volunteers are to receive a site induction prior to the competition.

-3.3 Competitors are required to wear appropriate work clothing, and safety items appropriate to their skill category competition entered, as set out in skill specific rules.
-See skill category specific criteria for details.
+3.3 Competitors are required to wear appropriate work clothing, and safety items appropriate to their skill competition entered as set out in skill specific rules in the test project.
+See skill specific criteria for details.

 3.4 Safe work practices must be adhered to at all times.